 Additional courses are selected with input from the Graduate Coordinator, until a Graduate Advisor is chosen.
-Of the 30 credits required for the degree, all must be at the graduate level and at least 24 must be in Biology, including all core courses and BIO 591.
+Of the 30 credits required for the degree, all are ideally taken at the graduate level (up to six credits can be at the 400-level) and at least 24 must be in Biology, including all core courses and BIO 591.
 Undergraduate prerequisites to the program, or to any of the graduate courses selected, cannot be applied to the degree.
 BIO 608, 609, and 610 are reserved for students opting to complete a thesis, and may not be counted toward the degree.
 It is important that the student meet early on in the program with the Graduate Coordinator to develop a plan for taking courses when they are available.
 This should be done in the first semester.